pynucastro usage examples#

 fig = c13pg.plot()

-density dependence#
+Density dependence#

 A rate also knows its density dependence – this is inferred from the reactants in the rate description and is used to construct the terms needed to write a reaction network.
 Note: since we want reaction rates per gram, this number is 1 less than the number of nuclei